phil jeffrey:: Texas Birding Sites

 Quinta Mazatlan in downtown McAllen - Tues-Sat 8-5pm, Tues 8-dark, CLOSED Sun and Mon. $3.
 Take Expressway 83 to 10th Street exit.
 Travel South on 10th St. Turn East on Sunset (Wyndham Garden Hotel on corner).
 Proceed along Sunset to Quinta Mazatlan with parking lot out in front of the big brown gates.
 [LTC-61].
 I never make it here - actually I did one afternoon in April 2015 and found some interesting valley bird species, but nothing unusual.

 McAllen Green Parakeets sometimes found staging at 10th and Dove (in 2013: 10th and Violet) which is several blocks north of the previous Hastings Bookstore location.
 They are still in this general area - perhaps 5 miles north of US-83, with alternative (faster?) access via US-281 exiting at Owassa Rd (which seems to be what Dove becomes).
 You're going to encounter some rush hour traffic in this area when visiting for the roost at dusk in winter.
 Head to this general area, park in a strip mall lot, and listen, or drive along 10th with your windows open.
+McAllen is a bustling city so try not to be a nusiance.
 Green Parakeet flocks are not subtle and several hundred of them constitute an ongoing psittacid shriek.
 In Jan 2011 they were in the vicinity of 10th/Dove and also a little south of 10th/Violet.
 In Jan 2012 ditto.

 Anzalduas County Park.
 Mission.
 Reopened after a clearing out the results of the Rio Grande flood.
 See also the Dauphin's site for more info about birding there.
 Fee on weekends.
 Opens 8am-sunset.
 From US-83 west of Mission follow FM 1016 south about 5 miles, then right on FM 494 (look for sign to park).
 (Alternative: exit S Shary Rd/494 from US-83).
 Near Granejo.
 Historically - Vermilion Flycatcher, Tropical Parula have been my main finds here.
 Also good for Gray Hawk, Spragues Pipit (2/18/06), Northern Beardless Tyrranulet.
 In fact this is now my most reliable site for Tyrranulet, surpassing Bentsen SP.
 I did not visit it in 2006 or 2007, for pressure of time.
 It gets very busy on weekends.
 It was supposedly destined to be behind the border wall but still open as of Jan 2013.
 In April 2015 I had Tropical Parula and Tyrranulet here.
+Beware the early closing time - this is not a dawn-dusk site.
 [LTC-68]

 Bentsen-RGV is open 6am-10pm/7 days. $5.
 This site is radically changed since they banned RV camping, so it's a question how good it remains - I've spoken to some birders who are fairly negative about the "revisions", although doubtless this is not the only viewpoint.
 I find it especially ironic that almost the only activity in the park in 2013 was at the various feeder stations, which makes a farce of banning camping in the first place.
 Either way, the experience there has not been as distinctive as it was on my 2000-2002 visits and it has slid from the premier birding location in the valley to somewhere it's good to put in the itinerary if you're doing Anzalduas/La Joya etc. On some trips I've had Northern Beardless-Tyrannulet, Gray Hawk and Clay-colored Robin; in Jan 2011 it had Black-vented Oriole and Rufous-backed Thrush (the latter only briefly); in Jan 2010 it had Bare-throated Tiger-Heron.
 I'm not convinced that there is a great deal of habitat management at this site, and suspect that efforts are more associated with the glitzy birding center on the other side of the canal - consequently while I visit Bentsen it's usually not the most interesting site in the RGV.
 In April 2015 when I visited the area around the visitor center (Clay-colored Thrush, Cave Swallow) was useful, the hawk lift-off in late morning was pretty good, but the interior of the state park was unremarkable in terms of birding.
+Subsequent years I've not considered it worth the time to walk in.
+I consider this site a good equivalent for the word "debacle".
 [LTC-69]

 Nature Conservancy's Chihuahua Woods.
 Open sunrise-sunset.
 I've not been there in a decade, I see no birder reports from there on lists (haven't checked eBird) and really not seen much when I have visited.
 Ergo: your time probably better spent elsewhere.